Mango Sticky Rice

 Frequently Asked Questions

 You can serve it either way.
-I personally like to serve it cold, because the coconut sticky rice tastes best when served with chilled fresh mangoes.
+I personally like to serve it cold because the coconut sticky rice tastes best with chilled, fresh mangoes.
 But you can warm the rice in a microwave before serving.

-If you like it warm, the best way to heat it again is in a microwave.
+If you like it warm, the best way to reheat it is in the microwave.
 Place the sticky rice in a microwave-safe bowl and heat it for about a minute.

 If you don’t have a microwave, you can steam the rice in a steamer until it is warm again.